CFP Board Client Psychology Program at Wharton

 More about the client psychology course

 Learn about program details to consider enrolling in a future Client Psychology course.
-The program will be offered twice in 2020: from June 15-17 and from November 16-18 in Philadelphia.Register for the Program
+The program will be offered virtually from July 18 - August 11, 2022.Register for the Program

 This program is designed broadly for any professional who advises clients on investments, insurances or other aspects of financial planning.
 Faculty looking to better prepare their students to enter the profession would benefit greatly from this new and growing interdisciplinary topic.
 The insights into understanding client psychology, improving communication with investors, planning subjects and achieving better outcomes will be valuable for a wide range of potential attendees, including:

 - CFP® professionals and those on their way to obtaining CFP® certification

 - Financial planners working within a variety of client-centered business models

 - Investment advisors, brokers, and counselors

 - Any investment professional with a “Know Your Client” role